farshed/sage/README.md

 # Sage

 Converse with large language models using speech.
-Local, lightweight, and open-source.
+Lightweight, local, and open-source.

 ## How it works